yitzkoel/Lucid/README.md

 must do improvments (performance)
-1. change htmlExtractor to a obj that holds a curl and save it in  LoadCammand and call it saves generating a new curl to each call command.
-2. do 1 LLM::client in AnalysisCommand.
+1. In HTMLExtractor and Article have methods convet_URL_to_valid_path and generatePath.
+They can be in StringUtil and the regex in them made into static as in htmlDesighner.
+1. add to htmlDesihgner the regex for parsing the article text and name of auther and so on in the Extractor, addMetaData, convet_URL_to_valid_path, isValidURL_Regex methods to be static
+1. have htmlDesighner hold curl as field and call it in websitedownloader.
+2. have analysis command hold a LLM obj as field
+3. have open command hold htmlextractor as field
-3. add a DNS cache so websites lookup will be quecker (use local windows or whatever is simplest)
+4. add a DNS cache so websites lookup will be quecker (use local windows or whatever is simplest) to LLM curl obj and htmlExtractor curl obj.
-4. add timing breakdown to locate where is the time goint when loading a html.
+5. add timing breakdown to locate where is the time goint when loading a html to locate biggest bottle neck and see if you can improve it.
-5. enable HTTP/2(chat gpt offered need to understand)
+6. enable HTTP/2(chat gpt offered need to understand)  somthing in curl need to check.
-6. Enable commpretion(chat offered I dont understand the consequenses)
+7. Enable commpretion(chat offered I dont understand the consequenses)  somthing in curl need to check.
-goal: call to feel instantanios (under 100 ms please see if there a tool that can mesure).
+goal: load command should feel instantanios (under 100 ms please see if there a tool that can mesure).

 must do to extend:
 Currently I can only handle sites that hve thier artical in the explicit html page, but some sites have thier artical